Steering Group Members

 Gubkina street 8

-Qinghua Yang is a research professor at the Chinese National Marine Environmental Forecasting Center.
+Qinghua Yang is a research professor at the Sun Yat-sen University.
 He mainly works on the sea ice observations, data assimilation and numerical forecasting in the Arctic and Antarctic.

 Sun Yat-sen University